KingSiong/ComputerArchitecture-TomasuloSimulator/readme.md

-This project is my another computer architecture assigment in XJTU: to implement a dynamic dispatch simulator using Tomasulo algorithm.
+This project is my another computer architecture assignment in XJTU: to implement a dynamic dispatch simulator using Tomasulo algorithm.

 To run this project, do these following: